human-nature-lab/COVIDPoliticalEvents.jl/README.md

 Paper replication package and source code.

 This repository contains three components
-1. the paper replication package COVIDPoliticalEvents.jl
+1. Paper replication package COVIDPoliticalEvents.jl
-2. the code used to reconstruct the data used in the paper (see "data")
+2. Code to conduct the paper analyses (see "analysis")
-3. the code used to conduct the paper analyses (see "analysis")
+3. Code to reconstruct the data used in the paper (see "analysis/data")

 This directory contains the Julia code used to replicate main and supplemental findings in the paper "Local COVID-19 mortality did not increase after